 When assessing the risks of your work, think about:

-- the location of the work.
+• the location of the work.
 For example, inside, outside or in a confined space.
-You need to put extra control measures in place for work in confined spaces
+You need to put extra control measures in place for work in confined spaces.
+See: planning entry and working safely in a confined space

-- how concentrated is the air contamination?
-If you’re not sure of the concentration, you should arrange for exposure monitoring to be done.
+• how concentrated is the air contamination?
+If you are not sure of the concentration, you should arrange for exposure monitoring to be done.
 Contact an occupational hygiene practitioner for more advice.

 Choosing control measures